SystemErrorWang/CartoonGAN/README.md

 # CartoonGAN
+update 2019.08.08
+upload a new script and npy weight, now you can cartoonize image with random size.

 update 2019.07.18
 Upload some results of my new model.
 It's much better than before.
 A pre-trained model is also available now, please feel free to try your own data.